notion-app/api/docs/whitepaper.md

 Real-time functions of this system are better accessed through the websocket API.
 Websockets are bound on a per-notebook basis; when a user opens a notebook, the client should request a websocket connection for that notebook through a REST API call.
 If the notebook is 'private' and the user is not authenticated to see it, this call will fail.

-There are two main things which are sent over websocket connections, both only when a note is 'open' in the client.
+Several different things can be sent over a websocket.
+At all times, clients may receive information about new topics and new notes being added to a notebook by other users.
+When a note is open, clients can expect to receive information about note recommendations from other notes in the same topic.
+In the future, clients may also receive changesets on the note they are editing if collaborative editors are present.

 # Creating a Topic